 Trails on Burnaby Mountain

-Detailed Trail Map of Burnaby Mountain Conservation Area
+View a detailed Trail Map of Burnaby Mountain Conservation Area.

 Step outside and take a deep breath of fresh air.
 In a matter of minutes, you can be in a mountain environment rich in natural beauty.
 Set off on a vigorous hike, a leisurely stroll or a heart-pumping bike ride.
 A network of 26 multi-use trails covering 28 kilometres criss-crosses the 576 hectares within the Burnaby Mountain Conservation Area.